 The minimum wage policy has been identified as one of the key goals of ensuring a fair wage for low-wage workers in the country, reducing inequality in the labor standard labor 2030 sustainable development agenda, and promoting specific work for all women and men.
 The minimum wage is the bottom line of legally-mandated hourly wages, under which exempt workers cannot live modestly.

-The federal minimum wage at the present time is currently set at $ 7.25 per hour.
-In states and municipalities where their own minimum wage law is implemented, employers must pay at least the state or local minimum.
+According to Investopedia, and the Department of Labor, USA, the minimum wage is the base compensation that nonexempt hourly workers are required to receive by law.
+As of 2022, the federal minimum wage in the US is $7.25 per hour.
+The minimum wage can be determined by states and local governments, but it must be higher than the federal minimum wage in order to be considered.
 As of December 19, 2018, the minimum wage is above the federal minimum wage in 29 states and the District of Columbia.
 International data on the one hand shows a negative correlation between union density and labor relations quality and minimum wage state control.

 Who is covered by the federal minimum wage?